2020 Energy & Environment Awards

-The ENVY Award was established in 2005 to recognize a major contribution by an individual or organization for efforts to enhance and protect Arkansas’s natural resources through sustainability programs and commitments to stewardship of the environment.
+The 2020 Award finalists were: Union County Water Conservation Board; City of Fayetteville; and Entergy Arkansas.
+The ENVY Award recognizes a major effort by an individual or organization to enhance and protect Arkansas’s natural resources through sustainability programs and commitments to stewardship of the environment.

+The 2020 Award finalists were: Indigo Agriculture, Anheuser-Busch and Dagan; Flywheel Energy; and Ozark Electric Cooperative.
 The TECHe Award recognizes the advances or innovative use of technology that breaks new ground in protecting resources or improving the environment by going beyond traditional environmental control measures, approaches, or outcomes.
-Nominations were solicited for Arkansas-based projects that showcase technology and computer use in advancing environmental objectives.

 The 2020 Award finalists were: Stratton Seed Company; Southern Arkansas University Technical College; and Clarksville Connected Utilities.
 The E² Award recognizes organizations that demonstrate outstanding leadership by implementing forward-thinking initiatives in areas of energy efficiency and resiliency.